 Comment on other students’ work

 The teacher is not the only person who should comment following an exercise.
 By participating in discussions, you deepen your understanding of the point of concentration.
-Avoid being critical, but talk about how the scene made you feel, and ask the students questions.
+Avoid giving notes or being critical, but talk about how the scene made you feel, and ask the students questions.
 Getting them to share their experience helps everyone learn.

 Extra notes for online improv classes